 Red Oak features a wide, coarse grain.
-The ridges of this distinct grain adds an unique element of simplistic beauty to your furniture and home.
-This grain also serves well in hiding any possible dents that may occur over time.
-It is a very forgiving wood, making it an excellent choice for dining room tables and any area of a home that is used daily.
-Whether you are looking at a small bread box or dining room set this sturdy timber is sure to encase and create a masterpiece.
+The ridges of this distinct grain add an unique element of simplistic beauty to your furniture and home.
+The grain also serves well in hiding any possible dents that may occur over time.
+Oak is a very forgiving wood, making it an excellent choice for dining room tables as well as any areas of your home that are used daily.
+Whether you are looking for a small bread box or a complete dining room set, this sturdy timber is sure to create a durable masterpiece.

 Eastern White Pine has a broad, curving grain with unique knots of different sizes and shapes.
 As a soft wood, pine does have a tendency to dent quicker than other woods.
-Its construction and structure however is strong and secure, the wood readily joins together to create a strong bond that won’t be easily broken.
-This wood absorbs stain easily, and tends to look darker than other woods in the same stain.
+Despite being a softer wood, furniture constructed with pine remains strong and secure.
+This wood readily absorbs stain, and has a tendancy to look darker than other woods with the same stain.

-Soft Maple, despite its name does have a similar durability to oak wood, both are more resilient than pine wood.
-Stains blend well on maple’s smooth grain, creating a flawless, even surface for your life.
-It’s beauty and strength often are used in dining room and bedroom furniture.
+Soft Maple, despite its name, possesses a similar durability to oak wood.
+Both are more resilient than pine wood.
+Stains blend well on maple's smooth grain, creating a flawless, even surface.
+Its beauty and strength are often used in dining room and bedroom furniture.
 We work with two different types of Maple wood at Peaceful Valley, Wormy Maple and Brown Maple.

 Cherry promises a simple, straight grain, similar in appearance to maple yet more consistent — a timeless look that transcends changing trends.
-Because of its consistent grain and durable design, cherry wood is a great choice for any type of indoor furniture.
+Due to its consistent grain and durable design, cherry wood is a great choice for any type of indoor furniture.
 Cherry furniture is known to darken as it ages (especially within the first year).

-Visit any of our locations to experience first hand the variety of available color options.
+Visit any of our locations to experience, first hand, the variety of our available wood and color options.